natalieivy/session-6/readme.md

 </head>
 ```

 Clicking on the recipe links in the main view should take you to our stub template.
-Note: because of the order we used to create this module you may need to restart gulp.

 ###Adding JSON and the Detail Template